ppriyankasen/IDV-5.9.1-IsEmpty-Issue/README.md

   };
 ```

 Next, we will define a key for storing data.
 All data within the vault is stored as a key-value pair, and you can store multiple key-value pairs within a single vault.
-We will also create the vault as well as a reactive property that will be used to reflect the current `session` data to the outside world.
+We will also create the vault as well as an object that reflects that state of the vault so that the current `session` data can be displayed.

 ```TypeScript
   public state: VaultServiceState = {